bishwaranjans/ChatClient/README.md

 ### Task 3: Demo
 - For Task 3 also, we need to use ChatClient.Api
 - Start the ChatClient.Api if not started
+- We can use the Swagger feature to test out the HTTP POST
 - HTTP POST method can be used for posting a new string message

 ![alt text](https://github.com/bishwaranjans/ChatClient/blob/master/Documentation/Task3_PostMessage.PNG)